Maneren/cmake-project-template/README.md

 - for all build configurations
   - `-std=c++${DEFAULT_CXX_STD}` – specify C++ standard
   - `-Wall -Wextra -Wpedantic` – enable as many warnings as possible
+- for `Debug` build configuration
+  - `-Og` – enable a few optimizations that improve debug information
+  - `-fsanitize=address,undefined,leak,bounds,signed-integer-overflow`
+    - use all basic sanitizers for runtime safety checking (modern replacement for `valgrind` memcheck)
-- for `Debug` build configurations
+- for `Debug` and `RelWithDebInfo` build configurations
   - `-g3 -gdwarf-5` – enable debug information in the Dwarf format
-  - `-Og` – enable optimizations that improve debug information
   - `-fno-omit-frame-pointer` – enable frame pointer for better debugging
-  - `-fsanitize=address,undefined,leak,bounds,signed-integer-overflow`
-    - use all basic sanitizers for runtime safety checking (modern replacement for `valgrind` memcheck)
-- for `Release` build configurations
+- for `Release` and `RelWithDebInfo` build configurations
   - `-O3` – enable aggressive optimizations
   - `-flto` – link-time optimization

-Add additional flags with `CMAKE_CXX_FLAGS` or `CMAKE_CXX_FLAGS_${BUILD_TYPE}` and other common environment variables.
+You can add additional flags with `CMAKE_CXX_FLAGS` or `CMAKE_CXX_FLAGS_${BUILD_TYPE}` and other common environment variables.

+For more info see the `cmake/CommonUtils.cmake` file, where they are set, and `build/compile_commands.json`, where the effective compilation commands are.

 ## License